Annex 1 - Main accounting principles of Bilan Carbone®

 The Energy category therefore groups energy consumptions from so-called “stationary” sources: premises, machines, etc. The emissions associated with these energy consumptions of goods or premises used by the organisation, must be taken into account, whether it is owner or tenant.

-Energy consumption of vehicles or other “mobile” sources (fossil fuels, organic fuels, electricity) are normally not to be included in the Energy category, but in the Freight and Transport.
+The energy consumption of vehicles or other “mobile” sources (fossil fuels, organic fuels, electricity) are normally not to be included in the Energy category, but in the categories Freight and Transport.

 Hydrocarbons are only taken into account to the extent that they are burned.
-If they are used as raw materials (for example petroleum products in petrochemicals), they should not be accounted for here but in the Inputs.
+If they are used as feedstock (for example petroleum products in petrochemistry), they should not be included here but in the categories Inputs.

-For energy consumption supplied through a distribution network (electricity and gas), there are two different ways in the literature to assess GHG emissions:
+For energy consumption from a distribution network (electricity and gas), the literature presents two different ways to assess GHG emissions:

-The location-based approach, which conforms to the physical reality of the distribution network, a single shared network in which it is not possible to distinguish an electron from renewable energy and an electron from a thermal or nuclear plant, or between a methane molecule from natural gas (i.e. fossil) or from anaerobic digestion (biogas).
-Therefore in all cases the grid emission factor must be used (for gas this is the EF “natural gas” in the Base Empreinte® which in reality contains a very small proportion of biogas).
+• The location-based approach which conforms to the physical reality of the distribution network, a unique network shared by all in which it is not possible to distinguish an electron from renewable energy from an electron from a thermal or nuclear plant, or a methane molecule from natural gas (i.e. fossil) from one from methanisation (biogas).
+Therefore, in all cases the network emission factor must be used (for gas this is the EF “natural gas” of the Base Empreinte® which actually contains a very small proportion of biogas) GC: Parenthesis to delete or keep ?.

-The market-based approach, which conforms to contractual offers (green electricity contracts, biogas contracts, ...) and thus allows the application of the supplier-specific emission factor, which is generally different from that of the grid.
+• The market-based approach which conforms to contractual offers (green electricity contracts, biogas contracts, ...) and therefore allows the application of the supplier-specific emission factor, which is generally different from that of the network.

 Only the location-based approach is compliant with the Bilan Carbone® method.
-However, Bilan Carbone® tools may offer both approaches in order to export results in GHG Protocol or CSRD format, for which it is required to report both location-based and market-based emissions.
-Green electricity or biogas contracts can also be highlighted by separately accounting for avoided emissions (subscription to such contracts sometimes allowing, under certain conditions, the decarbonisation of grids).
-The organisation shall not deduct these avoided emissions from total emissions, but may account for them and, if applicable, report them separately.
+However, Bilan Carbone® tools may offer both approaches in order to export results in GHG Protocol or CSRD format, for which it is required to indicate both location-based and market-based emissions.
+Green electricity or biogas contracts can also be highlighted by accounting separately for avoided emissions (subscription to this type of contract sometimes allowing, under certain conditions, the decarbonisation of networks).
+The organisation shall not deduct these avoided emissions from total emissions, but may account for them and, where appropriate, report them separately.

 ⏳[WIP] ABC and its community will position themselves in more detail on the notion of avoided emissions soon.

-Energy is generated from a fuel produced within the organisation (plastic waste, wood, ...).
-In this case, the organisation shall avoid any double counting within the assessment.
-For fossil or organic fuels, the organisation should only report the emissions related to the combustion of these fuels in the appropriate subcategories; upstream emissions are already accounted for elsewhere in the assessment.
+• Energy is generated from a fuel produced within the organisation (plastic waste, wood, ...).
+In this case, it must avoid any double counting within the assessment.
+For fossil or organic fuels, the organisation should only record emissions related to the combustion of these fuels in the appropriate subcategories, the upstream emissions already being accounted for elsewhere in the assessment.

 ⏳[WIP] ABC and its community will position themselves in more detail on the notion of avoided emissions soon.